McCarthy within striking distance of winning speaker fight after most detractors flip

 Lawmakers awaiting a speaker in the House also weighed in on the significance of the anniversary.

-"As we witness a dysfunctional party of election deniers show their complete inability to govern by holding the House hostage over their vote for Speaker, we must fight harder than ever to defend our democracy from those seeking to tear it down," said Rep. Barbara Lee, D-Calif.
+"As we witness a dysfunctional party of election deniers show their complete inability to govern by holding the House hostage over their vote for Speaker, we must fight harder than ever to defend our democracy from those seeking to tear it down," said California Democrat Barbara Lee.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.